Divorce in the Philippines

-Divorce is a contentious issue for the Philippines, which has a predominantly Catholic population even though other nation/states of such characterization already have it.
+Divorce is a contentious issue in the Philippines, which is predominantly Catholic even though other states of similar religious makeup have legalized it.
 Dissolution of marriage through divorce is not typically legally available to Filipino citizens, and annulment is the usual legal alternative.
-The Muslim Personal Code, however, allows for divorce for couples who got married through the Islamic rite under specific circumstances.
-The Philippines is often cited as the "only country in the world" where divorce is illegal, aside from the Vatican City after Malta had divorce legalized in 2011.
+The Muslim Personal Code allows for divorce under specific circumstances for couples who married in Islamic rites.
+The Philippines is often cited as the "only country in the world" where divorce is illegal, aside from the Vatican City after Malta legalized divorce in 2011.

 Couples may also opt for legal separation, alternatively referred to as "relative divorce", although this process does not dissolve the marriage.
 Relative divorce is contrasted with "absolute divorce", a setup where previously married individuals are allowed to remarry.

 There have been several attempts to legalize absolute divorce in the Philippine Congress.

 History

 Spanish colonial era

 During the Spanish era in the Philippines, absolute divorce was unrecognized.
-The colony was under the jurisdiction of the Siete Partidas, which only ever granted couples "relative divorce," which is mensa et thoro or legal separation and does not legally dissolve the actual marital ties.
-The following are the prerequisite for a relative divorce under the Siete Partidas.
+The colony was under the jurisdiction of the Siete Partidas, which only ever granted couples "relative divorce," which is mensa et thoro or legal separation and does not legally dissolve actual marital ties.
+The following are prerequisites for a relative divorce under the Siete Partidas: